butttcoin/ButtCoinV2/source/other/REAPER/readme.md

 - The minting will continue for at least 0.5 years, or more, depending on a volume of transfers.
 - Once the minting is done, all transfers will be normal with a 1% burning fee (without Sowing or Reaping).

-We will leave 3-5 million for the owner account in order to be able to spread the tokens to exchanges for a liquidity.
-We will have to make a white-list so that tokens on exchanges don't get burned.

-## Token distribution
+## Ownership privileges
-Only 21 accounts will be elligible to get them for free, others will have to take the smallest and the cheapest amount from either a relay or uniswap.
-This is simply because everyone can mint their own tokens during the sow period and because we are starting from a zero, (except the 3-5 mil tokens allocated to exchanges and a liquidity).
-The total supply is 21 million.
+Since we keep a track of the most inactive accounts, to avoid burning tokens allocated for the exchange liquidity, we need a whitelist.
+Since there are white-listed accounts immune to Sowing and Reaping, we need an owner to determine those accounts.
+Therefore, owner as well as the exchanges will not be able be Reaped, and whitelisted accounts cannot do any sowing either.

+## Early exchange listings
+We will use the BambooRelay as well as the Uniswap to distribute tokens for the very cheap price, so that everyone can mint their own tokens, reap them or be reaped.

 ## Reaping and sowing mechanism
 First, we will do the sowing, then reaping and then repeat the both until 21 million tokens are distributed burned in such a manner.
 Once 21 million is reached, we will start burning 1% from each transfer.

 ## Sowing mechanism
 Any account that transfers a token can get a reward within a 10 minute frame after the last reward.
-The reward is going to be 1000 tokens and it will be rewarded by minting new tokens adding them to a current supply.
+The reward is going to be 14500 tokens and it will be rewarded by minting new tokens adding them to a current supply.
-After the rewards were distributed 256 times, the halving will happen, and the reaping period begins.
-We are using the ButtCoin transfer function, rewarding the last transfer 1% and burning 1% as well.
+After the rewards were distributed 512 times, the halving will happen, and the reaping period will begin.

 ## Reaping mechanism
 Any account making a transfer will get 50% from the last inactive account while the last inactive account tokens will be burned to a zero!
-After 256 reaps, the sowing begins.
+The sowing begins after 512 reaps.

-## Once everything is done
+## Once everything is distributed
-We will then apply the SNAYL mechanism with an automated buffer increase, which will safe-guard the token from being manipulated.
+Once all tokens are distributed, we will begin applying the 1% burning fee reduction from each transfer.